 Microsoft Entra ID

-This tutorial show you how to integrate Microsoft Entra ID (formerly known as "Microsoft Azure Active Directory") as the identity management provider for your FormKiQ installation.
+This tutorial shows how to integrate Microsoft Entra ID as the identity management provider for your FormKiQ installation.

-Access to a FormKiQ Essentials, Advanced, or Enterprise installation, including administrative access
+- Access to a FormKiQ Essentials, Advanced, or Enterprise installation, including administrative access.

-Administrative access to a Microsoft Entra ID service
+- Administrative access to Microsoft Entra ID.

 You will need these specific configuration values: